-The asset management improvement plan outlines the key activities required by Council to improve their overall asset management and integrated reporting planning and reporting frameworks.
+The asset management improvement plan outlines the key activities required by Council to improve their overall asset management and integrated strategic planning and reporting frameworks.
 The improvement plan is intended to be a living document that is frequently updated to reflect Council's changes in maturity and demand.
+The key to successful asset management planning and reporting in Council is through collaboratively working across teams.
+There are some dependencies within the improvement plan between finance, assets and capital works.
+Each item within the improvement plan can be pursued either in parallel or isolation if essential as long as there is a firm understanding of the alignment that has occurred to produce this suite of Asset Plans.